-All application forms and guidance will be posted to the SPCSA's new charter school application webpage on or before December 23, 2022.
+All application forms and guidance will be posted to the SPCSA's new charter school application webpage on or before December 22, 2023.

-Date Activity Responsible Party January 30, 2023 Notice of Intent 12 Applicant April 30, 2023 Application Deadline 13 Applicant May 1-15, 2023 Completeness Check (see section 7) SPCSA Staff May 1-15, 2023 Response to Completeness Findings Applicant (Applicants are provided with approximately 48 hours to respond) May 15-June 23, 2023 Application Evaluation SPCSA Staff & Review Panel June 26-July 7, 2023 Send Clarifying Questions SPCSA Staff June 26-July 14, 2023 Response to Clarifying Questions Applicant (Applicants are provided with 4 business days to respond) July 5-July 21, 2023 Capacity Interview Applicant, SPCSA Staff, & Review (Date and time for each Applicant will Panel be scheduled by June 2, 2023, based on availability of Applicant and Review Panel) August 18, 2023 Recommendation Published SPCSA Staff August 25, 2023 Consideration of Approval/Denial SPCSA Board August 28-September 1, 2023 Notice of Denial, if applicable SPCSA Staff September 4-22, 2023 Meet and Confer on Deficiencies of Denied Application Denied Applicants who wish to resubmit, SPCSA Staff Contombor 27 Octobor 2, 2022 Resubmission Deadline · September 27-October 2, 2023 (30 days from receipt of Notice of Resubmission Deadline Denied Applicants Denial 14) October 27 or December 1, 2023 Resubmission Recommendation SPCSA Staff (Applicants will be provided with a Published SF CSA Stall specific date during the resubmission Tublisticu process) November 3 or December 8, 2023 Consideration of Approval/Denial of SPCSA Board (Applicants will be provided with a Resubmitted Applications 5.
-55. 1264.4 specific date during the resubmission process)
+Date Activity Responsible Party January 30, 2024 Notice of Intent Applicant April 30, 2024 Application Deadline 13 Applicant May 1-15, 2024 Completeness Check (see section 7) SPCSA Staff May 1-15, 2024 Response to Completeness Findings Applicant (Applicants are provided with approximately 48 hours to respond) May 15-June 21, 2024 Application Evaluation SPCSA Staff & Review Panel June 24-July 5, 2024 Send Clarifying Questions SPCSA Staff June 24-July 12, 2024 Response to Clarifying Questions Applicant (Applicants are provided with 4 business days to respond) July 1-July 19, 2024 Capacity Interview Applicant, SPCSA Staff, & Review (Date and time for each Applicant will Panel be scheduled based on availability of Applicant and Review Panel) August 16, 2024 Recommendation Published SPCSA Staff August 23, 2024 Consideration of Approval/Denial SPCSA Board August 26-August 30, 2024 Notice of Denial, if applicable SPCSA Staff September 3-20, 2024 Meet and Confer on Deficiencies of Denied Applicants who wish to Denied Application resubmit, SPCSA Staff September 30-October 4, 2024 Resubmission Deadline Denied Applicants (30 days from receipt of Notice of Denial ) November 8 or December 6, 2024 Resubmission Recommendation SPCSA Staff (Applicants will be provided with a Published specific date during the resubmission process) November 15 or December 13, 2024 Consideration of Approval/Denial of SPCSA Board (Applicants will be provided with a Resubmitted Applications specific date during the resubmission process)

 During the application process, an applicant is considered a "proposed public charter school."
 Applicants should be careful to communicate this status to prospective students, parents, and families, as well as the community at large.
-Any websites, fliers, message, social media, videos, etc. should make clear that the school is 'proposed' and not given the impression that the school has been approved to open.
+Any